djblackett/smart-calculator/README.md

 Example of expression containing all valid operations: <br>
 `3 + 8 * ((4 + 3) * 2 + 1) - 6 / (2 + 1)`

+An example of various inputs and their resuting outputs:

     8 * 3 + 12 * (4 - 2)
     48
     2 - 2 + 3